Jbot29/springboard-exercises/capstone/README.md

 ## Method

-So for over 50 days, I recorded not only my morning HRV but a bunch of other factors to find out what if anything moves the needle on my HRV.
+So for 50 days, I recorded not only my morning HRV but a bunch of other factors to find out what if anything moves the needle on my HRV.
 The basic principle was not to add in too many new factors at once.

 ## Equipment